Greek Civil War

-The Greek Civil War (Εμφύλιος Πόλεμος) took place from 1946 to 1949.
+The Greek Civil War took place from 1946 to 1949.
 The conflict, which erupted shortly after the end of World War II, consisted of a Communist-led uprising against the established government of the Kingdom of Greece.
 The rebels declared a people's republic, the Provisional Democratic Government of Greece, which was governed by the Communist Party of Greece (KKE) and its military branch, the Democratic Army of Greece (DSE).
 The rebels were supported by Albania and Yugoslavia.
-With the support of the United Kingdom and the United States, the Greek government forces ultimately prevailed.
+With the support of the United Kingdom and the United States, the Greek royal government forces ultimately prevailed.

 The war had its roots in divisions within Greece during World War II between the left-wing Communist-dominated resistance organisation, the EAM-ELAS, and loosely-allied anti-communist resistance forces.
-It later escalated into a major civil war between the Greek state and the Communists.
-The DSE was defeated by the Hellenic Army.
+After the December events in late 1944 and the violence preceding the 1946 elections and referendum, the division escalated into a major civil war between the Greek state and the Communists.
+The DSE, despite a transition to conventional warfare in 1947 and military victories, was defeated by the Hellenic Army, under the command of Marshal Alexandros Papagos in its final stages.
+It was noted for the scale of war crimes, including massacres and child abductions, committed by both factions during the war, and its high casualty rate.